The Car Connection Alfa Romeo Giulia Overview

 MORE: Read our 2017 Alfa Romeo Giulia preview

-The Giulia will launch as the high-performance Quadfifoglio model, which is a competitor for the BMW M3, Mercedes-AMG C63, and Cadillac ATS-V. With a Ferrari-derived twin-turbocharged 2.9-liter V-6 under the hood, the Quadrifoglio will make 505 horsepower and 443 pound-feet of torque.
-This engine will come standard with start/stop technology and cylinder deactivation, a technology Alfa Romeo claims will result in a 15 percent improvement in real-word fuel economy.
+The Giulia will launch as the high-performance Quadfifoglio model, which is a competitor for the BMW M3, Mercedes-AMG C63, and Cadillac ATS-V. With a Ferrari-derived twin-turbocharged 2.9-liter V-6 under the hood, the Quadrifoglio makes 505 horsepower and 443 pound-feet of torque.
+This engine comes standard with start/stop technology and cylinder deactivation, a technology Alfa Romeo claims will result in a 15 percent improvement in real-word fuel economy.
 Alfa Romeo says the engine it will launch the car from 0-60 mph in just 3.8 seconds on its way to a top speed of 191 mph.
-A six-speed manual transmission will be offered, and some type of automatic, either traditional or dual-clutch, will likely be available as well.
+An 8-speed automatic is standard.

 The standard line Giulia will follow shortly after the Quadrifoglio.
-Few details are available, but Alfa Romeo has confirmed that it will be powered by a 2.0-liter turbocharged four-cylinder making 276 horsepower.
+Base models and Ti versions are powered by a turbocharged inline-4 making 276 horsepower.

 Alfa Romeo claims the Quadrifoglio will offer best-in-class torsional rigidity and a best-in-class power-to-weight ratio of seven pounds per horsepower.
 Several weight-savings measures are applied to arrive at that number.
 Carbon fiber is used for the driveshaft, hood, and roof, while the doors, fenders, front and rear subframes, mirrors, and suspension are aluminum components.
 An aluminum composite and plastic crossmember sheds pounds at the rear, while optional carbon ceramic brakes weigh half as much as the standard cast iron rotors and save unsprung weight at all four corners.
 Cast-iron brakes will also be offered.